apollographql/apollo/docs/source/platform/editor-plugins.md

 ---
 title: Editor plugins
-description: How to get the most out of your editor with Apolo
+description: How to get the most out of your editor with Apollo
 ---

-By design, GraphQL has the ability to create incredible developer experiences thank's to its strongly type schema and query language.
+By design, GraphQL has the ability to create incredible developer experiences thank's to its strongly typed schema and query language.
 The Apollo GraphQL Platform brings these possibilities to life with deep editor integrations.
 Currently only [VS Code](https://code.visualstudio.com/) is supported, but more are coming soon.

 <h2 id="vscode">Getting started with Apollo and VS Code</h2>